mdotstrange/noatboat/README.md

 ![alt text](https://github.com/mdotstrange/noatboat/blob/main/bar.png "Noat Boat Bar Image")

 # Why another note taking app?!
-I'm a creative that doesn't use a Mobile Phone and I work on Mac and Windows machines at the same time.
-None of the current note taking apps, free or paid work the way I want to so I made this one.
 It's inspired by Notational Velocity and SimpleNote.
 I don't want to have to make an account or have my note taking app do my taxes with AI so I made this.